Quantum reinforcement learning in the presence of thermal dissipation: Introduction

 The structure of the remainder of this paper is as follows.
-In Sec.~\ref{protocol}, we describe the protocol under consideration with special emphasis on the peculiarities of the dissipative case.
+In Sec.~\ref{protocol}, the nondissipative protocol proposed in Ref.~\cite{Albarran_Arriagada_2020} is adapted to the presence of thermal dissipation.
+Special emphasis is given to the peculiarities associated with the presence of such dissipation.
 In Sec.~\ref{numerics}, we discuss the numerical implementation of the protocol and illustrate our results with numerical simulations.
 Finally, in Sec.~\ref{Conclusions}, we present conclusions for the main findings of our work.